Dear Ellen,

 Dear Seeking Wisdom,

 Thank you for reaching out about such a tender and complex issue.
 I can hear your heart in wanting to balance theological understanding with love and compassion.
-This is indeed a delicate topic that deserves both clarity and kindness.
+This is a delicate topic that deserves both clarity and kindness.

-There’s much to consider when discussing intersex conditions.
 Let’s break this down into practical and personal aspects:

 The Practical View

-It’s important to note that having these conditions do not create a “third gender.”
-Genesis 1:27 describes a clear binary—God created humans as male and female.
-Similarly, when Jesus referenced eunuchs in Matthew 19, He wasn’t introducing a third gender.
-A eunuch is still a man— just one without testicles (whether born that way, made that way, or chose to become that way).
-The physical abnormality did not change the individuals fundamental designation as “man.”
+✔ In Matthew 19, when Jesus referenced eunuchs, He wasn’t introducing a third gender.
+A eunuch is still a man, just one without testicles (whether born that way, made that way, or chose that path).

 Personalizing the Issue with Compassion

-While it’s essential to ground ourselves in a sound theological understanding, it’s just as crucial to approach this topic with humility and empathy.
-For many intersex individuals, there is often deep emotional pain—shame, confusion, fear, and a sense of abandonment by God.
+For many intersex individuals, there is often deep emotional pain—shame, confusion, fear, and even a sense of abandonment by God.
 These feelings of incongruence in their bodies are incredibly challenging.

 What About the 1% of Truly Ambiguous Cases?